Filippo Romagna: Cagliari

 On 28 July 2017, Cagliari confirmed the signing of Romagna on a five-year contract.
 On 17 September he made his debut for Cagliari in Serie A as a substitute, replacing Joao Pedro in the 91st minute of 2–0 away win over SPAL.

 Loan to Sassuolo

 On 2 September 2019, Romagna joined Sassuolo on loan until 30 June 2020.

 Sassuolo

 On 17 September 2020, Romagna signed to Sassuolo.

 International career

 Romagna has represented his country at various age groups.
 On 19 October 2013, he was first called up and played for Italy U17 against Ukraine U17.
 With the Italy U19 he took part at the 2016 UEFA European Under-19 Championship, playing five games in the tournament, Italy finishing the competition as a runners-up.

-With the Italy U20 he took part at the 2017 FIFA U-20 World Cup.
+With the Italy U20 he took part at the 2017 FIFA U-20 World Cup, where Italy finished in third place.

 He made his debut with the Italy U21 team on 1 September 2017, in a friendly match lost 3–0 against Spain.